arav06/aws-fundies/aws-management-concepts.md

 We have to first search and select the service we wish to use and then provide a brief description, region to run the server in, pricing model, etc.

-If we have to specify information such as 'Processed bytes' or 'Average number of connections', we can ask the IT team for this information
+We may have to specify information such as 'Processed bytes' or 'Average number of connections'.
+We can ask the IT team for this information

 Once all the information has been specified, we can scroll to the bottom and check the cost per month.
 We can now add this to our estimate.
 In our estimate, the total and annual and monthly cost and monthly cost per service are displayed